Download Comprehensive Report

 Steam Methane Reforming (SMR):

-Carbon Capture and Utilization (CCU): Efforts are underway to capture and utilize the carbon dioxide produced during SMR.
-Carbon capture technologies, such as carbon capture and storage (CCS) or carbon capture and utilization (CCU), can help reduce the environmental impact of SMR by capturing and either storing or using the CO2 for other industrial processes.
+Carbon Capture and Utilization (CCU): Efforts are being made to capture and use the carbon dioxide produced during SMR, a process known as carbon capture and utilization (CCU).
+The environmental impact of SMR can be lessened by carbon capture technologies, such as carbon capture and storage (CCS) or carbon capture and utilization (CCU), which capture CO2 and use it for storage or other industrial activities.

 Electrolysis: